 Philip Wilkinson, OBE, MPhil.

-Conservative Police & Crime Commissioner candidate for Wiltshire
+Conservative Police & Crime Commissioner for Wiltshire and Swindon

 Philip has lived in Wiltshire for the last twenty years with his wife Ruth.
 They have two grown up children who were educated at Dauntseys.
 Philip grew up on a council estate in Newbury and went to St Bartholomew’s GS before going on to the RMA Sandhurst.
 He went on to serve with the Royal Artillery, the Commando and Parachute Brigades before joining the Special Forces, spending six years in Northern Ireland for which he was awarded an MBE.
 Other highlights were to command a Regiment and to be made an OBE for being the principal author of the first ever tri-service doctrine manual entitled ‘JWP 3-50 Peace Support Operations’.

 In 2000, Philip joined the DfID-funded Conflict Security and Development Group at Kings College, London as a senior research fellow and was tasked to develop the concept and practice of what is now called Security Sector Reform (SSR).
 And this has been his focus for the last twenty years at the highest levels of government in Rwanda, Iraq, Afghanistan, Palestine and until 2019 in Somalia with President Hasan Sh.
 Mohamud and the Minister of Internal Security.
 In addition, Philip is a research associate at Chatham House and a Member of the Royal Swedish Academy of Military Sciences.

 Outlining his commitment to Wiltshire policing and fighting crime, Philip has outlined his priorities:

 “As your Police and Crime Commissioner I will be tough on the causes of crime and prioritise crime prevention.
 I will be robust in my pursuit of all criminals and supportive and compassionate with the victims of crime.